ghqor25/aws-cdk-custom-secretsmanager-rotation-lambda/README.md

 Custom aws cdk lambda for aws cdk secretsmanager rotationLambda.

 It's just for rotate secret value, not using databases.

 So It skips setSecret, testSecret, only does createSecret, finishSecret.

+generating new secret value is done with ( GetRandomPasswordCommand / @aws-sdk/client-secrets-manager )

 ## Usage
 ```typescript